 His special interests go to the Siege of Bastogne, the 101st Airborne Division and all its attached units.
 The 82nd Airborne Division, 84th Inf.
 Div., 99th Inf.
 Div., 2nd Inf.
 Div., 75th Inf.
 Div., 28th Inf.
 Div., 10th Armored Divisions and the 551st PIB but he also specialized in following the trail of Joachim Peiper.

 As an Historical Advisor for a TV-show and a documentary, Jans has appeared on screen covering the Battle of the Bulge and Normandy.
-So far he has a few more TV projects in the pipeline for 2016.
+So far he has a few more similar projects in the pipeline for 2017 and 2018.

 The past few years Reg has hosted the families of General George S. Patton and General Anthony C. McAuliffe.